Best Sunrise Spots

 in Gulf Shores & Orange Beach

-There's no better place to watch a sunrise than the Alabama Gulf Coast.
-The vibrant colors and gorgeous views of the Gulf make the sunrises here unlike any other.
+There's no better place to watch a sunrise than Alabama's Beaches.
+The vibrant colors and gorgeous views of the Gulf make the sunrises in Gulf Shores, Orange Beach, and Fort Morgan unlike any other.
 While there's no bad spot on our island to view the sunrise, we've highlighted a few of the best places to catch this beautiful spectacle.
 Grab a cup of coffee and head to one of these spots to start your morning with an incredible view.

 The Beach

-Unsurprisingly, the beach is one of the best spots to watch the sunrise, and our destination has 32 miles of shores for you to choose from.
+Of course, the beach is one of the best spots to watch the sunrise, and our destination has 32 miles of shores for you to choose from.
 The view of the sun slowly rising and glistening onto the water is quite a sight to see.
-We suggest taking a stroll along the sand east so you can face the sun as it rises.
-Accesses like Alabama Point and West Beach are ideal because they offer less obstructed views than other access points.
+We suggest taking a stroll along the sand east, so you can face the sun as it rises.
+Public beach accesses like Alabama Point, Shell Beach, the Pavilion, and Lagoon Pass Park are ideal because they offer less obstructed views than other access points.

 Gulf State Park Pier